westrany/Tree-Species-Classification-with-Deep-Learning/README.md

 # Tree Classification in Ponta Delgada vs Stirling

+_Note: the following project is and academic assignment part of my Data Science Bachelor's at the University of Stirling._

 ### Introduction:

 Classification is a machine learning model used to predict mutually exclusive categories when there are no continuous values.
 It does so by using labels to classify data, thus predicting a discrete number of values.